giullianoth/E-commerce-product-page/README.md

     ]
     ```
     - *Then, at the bottom of the editor, click on "Watch Sass".*
-- *If you are not using VS Code, you need to install NodeJS to use Sass.*
+- *If you are not using VS Code, you need to install [Node JS](https://nodejs.org/en) to use Sass.*
-    - *After installing NodeJS, open the command prompt and navigate to your project directory.*
+    - *After installing Node JS, open the command prompt and navigate to your project directory.*
     ```
     cd [project path]
     ```